boosterl/worldbeyondlinux/content/posts/how-to-run-apache-on-a-smartwatch.md

   - android
   - wearables
 draft: false
+description: The first question you might ask yourself when reading the title of this article is; why would you want to this.
+My answer to that question is, why wouldn't you?
 ---

 The first question you might ask yourself when reading the title of this article is; why would you want to this.
 My answer to that question is, why wouldn't you?